schollz/wifiscan/README.md

 A platform-independent WiFi scanning library for getting BSSID + RSSI from nearby access points.
 It should work on most Linux installations as well as Windows and OS X.

+## How does it work?

+*wifiscan* works by calling the OS-specific Wifi scan utility and parsing the output.
+For Linux this is `iwlist`, for Windows it is `netsh.exe` and for OS X it is `airport`.
+Other systems are not supported at the moment (although, as long as they are Linux-based I believe you can install `iwlist`).

 ## Install